British South Africa Police: The Rhodesian Bush War

+Marmon-Herrington armoured cars of the BSAP Reserve.

 During the period of the Rhodesian Bush War in the late 1960s and 1970s, the BSAP formed an important part of the white minority government's fight against Communist guerrillas.
-The force formed a riot unit; a tracker combat team (later renamed the Police Anti-Terrorist Unit or PATU); a police field force Support Unit (who were distinguished by wearing black boots), an Urban Emergency Unit, a Police Reserve Air Wing or PRAW, and a Marine Division, and from 1973 offered places to white conscripts as part of Rhodesia's national service scheme.
+The force formed a riot unit; a tracker combat team (later renamed the Police Anti-Terrorist Unit or PATU); a police field force, Police Support Unit, (who were distinguished by wearing black boots), an Urban Emergency Unit, a Police Reserve Air Wing or PRAW, and a Marine Division.
+Many of its white personnel were national servicemen and conscripted reservists.
 At independence, the force had a strength of approximately 11,000 regulars (about 60% black) and almost 35,000 reservists, of whom the overwhelming majority were white.
 A former BSAP officer, Daniel Carney, wrote a book titled Whispering Death about the BSAP in anti-terrorist operations which was later made into the film Albino.

 After independence

-The BSAP's name remained unchanged by the Unilateral Declaration of Independence, although following the declaration of a republic by Ian Smith's government in 1970, the St Edward's Crown was removed from the BSAP's badge, and the appointment of Queen Elizabeth, The Queen Mother as Honorary Commissioner was suspended.
+The BSAP's name remained unchanged by the Unilateral Declaration of Independence, although following the declaration of a republic by Ian Smith's government in 1970, the St Edward's Crown was removed from the BSAP's badge, and the appointment of Queen Elizabeth the Queen Mother as Honorary Commissioner was suspended.
 In place of St. Edward's Crown, the Zimbabwe Bird was displayed on cap badges.